sahithyandev/s1/src/content/docs/properties-of-materials/degradation/04-prevention-of-corrosion.md

 Examples:

-- Hydrogen evolution posions - used when cathodic reactions are HER.
+- Hydrogen evolution poisons - used when cathodic reactions are HER.
 - Oxygen scavengers - eliminates oxygen from the corroding medium. used when cathodic reactions are ORR.